metron-labs/secrets-manager-new/integration/ks-vscode/README.md

 ### Install the extension

-From the VS Code Marketplace
+From the VS Code Marketplace: Search `Keeper Security`

 ### Install Keeper Commander CLI